j-a-c-k-goes/blackistech2023/README.md

 I did consider: computing resources, data, and other overhead.

-Throughout the session, several applications and scripts will be demoed.
+Throughout the session, several scripts will be demoed.

 And post-presentation, each demonstration will be available for audience members via a public repository.